starknet-id/quest-backend/README.md

 2. Create `config.toml` file using the `config.template.toml` file.
 Create a `config.toml` file by copying and modifying the `config.template.toml` file.
 Make sure you update the following fields as required to run the project successfully:

-- `connection_string`, this is the string to connect to the database.Replace with the MongoDB Atlas connection string here.
+- `connection_string`, this is the string to connect to the database.
+Replace with the MongoDB Atlas connection string here.
 - `secret_key`, this is the secret used for the JWT token.
 You can change it or leave as is.
 - `expiry_duration`, this is the expiry duration of the JWT token.
 You should change it according to your needs the time is stored in miliseconds.
 - `rpc_url`, this is to interact with the blockchain you can use a public RPC such as [Lava](https://www.lavanet.xyz/get-started/starknet) or a private node provider such as [Alchemy](https://www.alchemy.com) or [Infura](https://www.infura.io).
 Alchemy and Infura require an account to get a private RPC, while Lava is completely public.